-To view the properties menu, right-click on the drawing.
+To view the Properties menu, right-click on the drawing.
 Properties that can be changed are:

-Foreground: Changes the color for top and bottom lines of the channel.
+Foreground - Changes the color for top and bottom lines of the Channel.

-Background: Changes the inside color of the channel.
+Background - Changes the inside color of the Channel.

-Line Thickness: Changes the thickness of the channel lines.
+Line Thickness - Changes the thickness of the Channel lines.
 Choose values from 1-6.

-Line Style: Changes the line style of the channel lines.
-Choose from solid, dashed, dotted and more.
+Line Style - Changes the line style of the Channel lines.
+Choose from Solid, Dashed, Dotted, and more.

-Font: Changes font, size, style, and color of text.
+Font - Changes font, size, style, and color of text.

-Show Text: Select\Deselect to view or hide the text on the channel.
+Show Text - Select\Deselect to view or hide the text on the Channel.

-Send to Back: Changes the layer of the tool.
+Send to Back - Changes the layer of the drawing.
 This option is used when more than one tool is in the same area of the chart.
-Click on Send to back when you need to access a tool under the N% Channel Drawing.
+Click on "Send to Back" when you need to access a drawing under the N% Channel Drawing.